-Space rocks falling down.
-Time for a meteorite hunt?
+Space messengers: Private or public?
+Time for a meteorite hunt!

 The biggest meteorite in a century struck Chelyabinsk, Russia, on Feb.
 15, when an asteroid about 55 feet (17 meters) across, with a mass of 10,000 tons, exploded in the upper atmosphere.
 The explosion and fireball released about as much energy as a 500-kiloton atomic bomb — 30 times more than the bomb that devastated Hiroshima in 1945.